René Victor Pilhes: Later life

-He was retired, living surrounded by his six grandchildren.
+René eventually retired and spent this time surrounded by his six grandchildren.

-He did not published in his last ten years but was still writing the third part of Loum announced long beforehand: "The Loum is not finished.
+He did not publish in his last ten years but was still writing the third part of Loum announced long beforehand: "The Loum is not finished.
 It includes only two parts out of three, the ambiguous (Pride and abuse) and the tense (Humor and Humor).
-The lost part remains to be written.
+The lost part remains to be written."

-Concerned about the literary legacy he would leave, and willing to defend and promote knowledge of his work, he maintained a blog in which he reported on some critics who had praised him during his career and delivered some keys to reading his novels.
-He was organising his archives with the help of his grandson Arsene.
+Concerned about the literary legacy he would leave, and willing to defend and promote knowledge of his work, René maintained a blog in which he reported on some critics who had praised him during his career and delivered some keys to reading his novels.
+He developed and organized his archives with the help of his grandson, Arsene.

 Of the controversy around The Hitler, twenty years after its release, Pilhes said he has been accused of anti-Semitism and as a result has been subject to legal attack.
-In the dictionary of Jérôme Garcin, in his own written record just after The Hitler, he justified himself thus: "the author wanted to show a sample of what would be a neo-antisemitic speech. " [...]
+In the dictionary of Jérôme Garcin, in his own written record just after The Hitler, he justified himself thus: "the author wanted to show a sample of what would be a neo-antisemitic speech. [...]
 Because it seemed as if we were not careful, fifty years after the Holocaust, we would run right into this situation. [...]
 The author has done this unequivocally, without ulterior motives, in order to serve democracy and tolerance.
 But the Jewish community does not believe or pretends not to believe it. [...]
 Worse he is accused of antisemitism.
 What more can he do?
 We must think about it.
 And weigh what is left behind."